 If you don't have anything nice to say then don't say anything at all."

 How often have you heard that one?
-I used to hear it quite often in my house especially when my siblings and I would "go at it."
-Words were our weapon of choice and we knew exactly how to use them.
-Thank goodness for maturity and growth and an occasional tear-jerking pop from our mother.
-Okay, so it was more than occasional, but who's counting?
-The point is that when we were children, we acted as children sometimes do, cruel and immature.
+I used to hear it quite often in my house, especially when my siblings and I would "go at it."
+Words were our weapon of choice, and we knew exactly how to use them.
+Thank goodness for maturity and growth and an occasional tear- jerking pop from our mother.
+OK, so it was more than occasional, but who's counting?
+The point is that when were children, we acted as children sometimes do, cruel and immature.

 Contact columnist LaTonya Dunn at email@example.com.